Shane0821/Artopia/README.md

 - Sell NFTs

 ## Test and Deployment
-For testing, you can directly visit our website: https://artopia-one.vercel.app/.
+To test our functionalities, you can directly visit our website: https://artopia-one.vercel.app/.
 Remember to install MetaMask and add [Aries testnet](https://docs.axiomesh.io/en/documentation/getting-started/resources/resources).

 If you want to deploy this project on your own, please refer to the .env_example file in /client and /contract and create your own .env file.
 You'll also have to redeploy smart contracts.